MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/virtual-appointments-app.md

 ## Overview

-The [SMC???
-Virtual Appointments app]() provides a central hub for all your virtual appointments needs in Microsoft Teams.
+The [Virtual Appointments app](https://support.microsoft.com/topic/22df0079-e6d9-4225-bc65-22747fb2cb5f) provides a central hub for all your virtual appointments needs in Microsoft Teams.
 The app enables a seamless end-to-end experience for business-to-customer engagements, integrating Bookings schedules, analytics, and management options, all in one place.

 You can schedule, view, and manage virtual appointments, get real-time status updates in a queue view, send appointment reminders, view analytics and reports to gain insight into virtual appointments activity, and configure calendar, staff, and booking page settings